lukejacksonn/hyperapp-wiki/Home.md

 ## Contributing

 This wiki is a collaborative effort.
-Feel free fix errors, add new content or improve any of the existing pages.
+Feel free to fix typos, add new content or improve any of the existing pages.